sourcegraph/about/content/blogposts/2023/announcing-sourcegraph-own.md

 We’re working on a radically better way to manage code ownership that’ll:
 - Be automatically evergreen, with a high signal-to-noise ratio.
-- Answer nuanced questions about ownership: who knows about code? who ‘s accountable for code?
+- Answer nuanced questions about ownership: who knows about code?
+Who is accountable for code?
 - Is natively integrated into key workflows and enterprise systems.
 <br/>